 FL CLE approved for Florida continuing legal education:

-Ave Maria School of Law Estate Planning Conference 2014 (DVD)
+Ave Maria School of Law Estate Planning Conference 2015

 - Ethics: 1.0

-- Succession Planning for the Closely Held Business Upon Retirement or Death of the Principal
+- Estate and Succession Planning for Closely Held Businesses

 Noted Speakers Include: